 Believe it or not, Tuesdays are thought to be the most productive days of the working week.
 It’s also apparently supposed to be full of jobs applications.

-Do you have any interesting or fun facts about Tuesdays that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Tuesdays?
+Share them in the comments below!